Street crime wave hits Europe's capital

 Pickpocket incidents in the year up to November 1 were up to 3,020 this year from 2,509 in the same period of 2010.
 Violent robberies rose to 1,955 from 1,725.
 Thefts from vehicles declined to 6,200 in the period this year from 6,500 last - but in October they went up by 16 percent.

-Police chief Guido Van Wymerschn says that crime is rising due to drug addicts and illegal immigrants.
+Police chief Guido Van Wymerschn says that rime is rising due to drug addicts and illegal immigrants.

 He told De Morgen newspaper, in an interview whose contents were confirmed by his spokeswoman, that he had nothing against foreigners and that some immigrant families were just seeking opportunities to get ahead in life.